daytonaio/content/guides/20250126_sapat_guide.md

 ## Prerequisites

-Before using Sapat, ensure you have:
+Before continue your reading, ensure you have:
 1. Some level of Python programming experience.
 1. **Daytona**: Install Daytona from [here](https://github.com/daytonaio/daytona).
-2. **API Access**: Obtain an API key for a Whisper-powered service (e.g., OpenAI, Groq, or Azure OpenAI).
+2. **API Access**: Obtain an API key from any Whisper providers (e.g., OpenAI, Groq, or Azure OpenAI).

 ## What is Whisper?